IoannaT/XML-Document-Parsing-TermFrequencyAnalyzer/README.md

   Reads the doc-term.txt and converts it into a valid .xml document

 Main Class TermFrequency.java
+  Reads an .xml file whicη parse with DOM Parser.
-  Reads the term-vocab.txt document and tokenizes it.
+  Also reads the term-vocab.txt document and tokenizes it order to compare its terms with the .xml ones.
-  For each document in the .xml file, calculates the frequency for each term and dislays it with a descending order.
+  For each document, calculates the frequency for each term and dislays it with a descending order.

 PS1: In order to run this project please make sure the reading docs are stored on C:/... drive.